Lukeasargen/GarbageML/readme.md

     raise ValueError("Unknown model arg: {}".format(args.model))
 ```

 A little trick that saves me a lot of headache is putting the normalization transform as the first layer in the model.
-Now I just pass in image tensors normalized to [0, 1] and don't have to worry about what normalization the model was trained on because that information is sorted in the checkpoint automatically by pytorch lightning.
+Now I just pass in image tensors normalized to [0, 1] and don't have to worry about what normalization the model was trained on because that information is stored in the checkpoint automatically by pytorch lightning.

 # Training